Student loan forgiveness: Don’t expect $50K in relief, says Biden - NewsBreak

 Forgiving $50,000 in student loan debt is one of the larger student loan forgiveness proposals that has been suggested by lawmakers, including Senate Majority Leader Chuck Schumer (D-NY) and Sen. Elizabeth Warren (D-MA).

-It’s not necessarily a surprise that Biden isn’t considering $50,000 per borrower — while on the campaign trail, Biden supported a much smaller plan of up to $10,000 in forgiveness per borrower.Who qualifies for $17B in student loan forgiveness?
+It’s not necessarily a surprise that Biden isn’t considering $50,000 per borrower — while on the campaign trail, Biden supported a much smaller plan of up to $10,000 in forgiveness per borrower.Man arrested in Harlingen shooting that left two hospitalized

 Under the Biden administration, roughly $17 billion in federal student loan debt has been canceled for some 725,000 borrowers.
 On Thursday, the Department of Education announced another $238 million in student loan relief for roughly 28,000 borrowers defrauded by Marinello Schools of Beauty.